Rittenhouse Square in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2016 by Pennsylvania Historical and Museum Commission.

 Location.
 39° 56.987′ N, 75° 10.554′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Rittenhouse Square.
-Marker is at the intersection of South 21st Street and Locust Street, on the left when traveling south on South 21st Street.
+It is at the intersection of South 21st Street and Locust Street, on the left when traveling south on South 21st Street.
 Touch for map.
 Marker is at or near this postal address: 241 South 21st Street, Philadelphia PA 19103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Historic Site in Journalism (within shouting distance of this marker); On this block in 1940 (about 400 feet away, measured in a direct line); 22nd & Walnut (about 600 feet away); 20th & Walnut (about 700 feet away); In 1870, St. James Episcopal Church filled this corner. (about 800 feet away); 2012 Delancey Place (approx. 0.2 miles away); Dr. A.S.W.
+At least 8 other markers are within walking distance of this marker: Historic Site in Journalism (within shouting distance of this marker); On this block in 1940 (about 400 feet away, measured in a direct line); 22nd & Walnut (about 600 feet away); 20th & Walnut (about 700 feet away); In 1870, St. James Episcopal Church filled this corner. (about 800 feet away); 2012 Delancey Place (approx. 0.2 miles away); Dr. A.S.W.
 Rosenbach (approx. 0.2 miles away); 1900 Rittenhouse Square Apartments (approx. 0.2 miles away).
 Touch for a list and map of all markers in Philadelphia.

 Also see . . .